How Much Does Security Awareness Training Cost? A Market Analysis

 3. Evaluate before you purchase.
 It can be difficult to understand the benefits and capabilities a provider can offer you without evaluating their solution.
 Ensure that any providers you're considering offer a free evaluation, ideally without time pressures.

 4. Use simulated phishing to help direct training activities.
 Simulated phishing attacks are a fantastic tool to help lead training to those most in need of it.
 Many providers of security awareness training offer phishing as part of their package.
 Ensure that the phishing capabilities provided are realistic and in-depth.
-Every phishing attack should entice employees to perform a secondary action such as downloading an attachment, clicking a link, or simply responding to the message.
+Every phishing attack should entice employees to perform a secondary action, such as downloading an attachment, clicking a link, or simply responding to the message.

 5. Use automation to reduce operational overheads.
 The idea of manually setting up security awareness training campaigns every month is enough to deter people from the activity itself.
 Many platforms offer automation capabilities that can cycle through various training materials every week, month, or quarter to reduce the need for you to do it manually.

 If you've looked around our website, you've likely already noticed that the team at CanIPhish provides a simulated phishing and security awareness training platform that ticks many of the boxes we've talked about in this article.
 If you want to evaluate our platform, create a free account and get started!
-If you have any questions, don't hesitate to contact the team.

 Avatar profile photo

-Written by
+Written by Sebastian Salla

 A Security Professional who loves all things related to Cloud and Email Security.